ZLTM/RollAFlyweight/README.md

 ## Gameplay

-The "game" proof the flyweight and factory patterns by creating diferent geometrys without compromising the pc resources.
+Tests the functionality of the flyweight and factory patterns by creating diferent geometries without compromising the pc resources.

 ## Contact